mfeckie/ember-fountainhead/README.md

 Replace "`monokai`" with whichever theme you would like to use.
 Themes are available in the codemirror folder inside of `bower_components`.

+##### fountainhead.js
+Note that all paths are resolved using `path.resolve`, meaning that either a relative path or paths starting with `./` will resolve to your project's root directory.

+- entry: Can be a string, or array of strings.
+- output: Object
+  - path: Path for output files
+  - filename: Filename for documentation meta data file

 ## THINGS TO GET DONE

 - [x] Handle multiple entry points
+- [x] How to ignore public/docs to prevent rebuilding app on data files change (.watchmanconfig)
 - [x] Scaffold primary component structure
   - [x] Build header
   - [x] Build sidebar